Health Concern On Your Mind?

 The care of someone with epilepsy varies depending on the frequency and type of seizures.
 It is important for the person to take anticonvulsant medication regularly to prevent seizures.

 When a seizure occurs, an observer should use common sense to prevent injuries:

-Read the Status Epilepticus article > >
+Read the What Is Benign Rolandic Epilepsy? article > >

-© 2016 WebMD, LLC.
+©2005-2016 WebMD, LLC.
 All rights reserved.

 WebMD does not provide medical advice, diagnosis or treatment.
 See additional information.